 Tofu is one of the world’s healthiest foods.
 It has a good amount of protein and contains all nine of the essential amino acids our body needs, as well as other good nutrients.

 If eating plain tofu doesn’t sound very appetising to you, add some soy sauce or diced green onions.
 Or, add kimchi, another healthy food!
-The sourness and spiciness with all a little flavour to your tofu.
+The sourness and spiciness will add a little flavour to your tofu.

 Seaweed

-Seaweed contains a wide range of vitamins, minerals and antioxidants.
-Though seaweed doesn’t taste like much on its own, you make a salad out of it by combining different types, adding Japanese dressing or soy sauce, and dashi.
-Throw in a little bit of wasabi to give your salad a little kick.
+Seaweed contains a wide range of vitamins, minerals, and antioxidants.
+Though seaweed doesn’t taste like much on its own, you can make a salad out of it by combining different types, adding Japanese dressing or soy sauce, and dashi.
+Throw in a little bit of wasabi to give your salad a kick.

 Soba